Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks

 \section{Results on \planck{} data}

-As shown in Sections~\ref{ssec:retraining} and \ref{ssec:error_bars}, by retraining on the \srolltwo{} simulations, we are able to obtain a CNN-based model that yields unbiased results on unseen \srolltwo{} test simulations generated with fixed $\tau\in\{0.05,\, 0.06, \, 0.07\}$.
-Having thus confirmed the robustness of our method, we now move to real \planck{} data and proceed to predict $\tau$ from the 100 and 143~GHz \srolltwo{} HFI maps.
+As shown in Sects.~\ref{ssec:retraining} and \ref{ssec:error_bars}, by retraining on the \srolltwo{} simulations, we are able to obtain a CNN-based model that yields unbiased results on unseen \srolltwo{} test simulations generated with fixed $\tau\in\{0.05,\, 0.06, \, 0.07\}$.
+Having thus confirmed the robustness of our method, we moved to real \planck{} data and proceeded to predict $\tau$ from the 100 and 143~GHz \srolltwo{} HFI maps.

-Our baseline $\tau$ estimate is obtained by taking the average of the inferred values from the 100 minimally retrained NNs applied to \planck{} data for a sky mask with $f_{\rm sky}=0.5$, resulting in a mean estimate of $\tau_{\rm NN}\simeq0.0058$.
+We obtained our baseline $\tau$ estimate by taking the average of the inferred values from the 100 minimally retrained NNs applied to \planck{} data for a sky mask with $f_{\rm sky}=0.5$, resulting in a mean estimate of $\tau_{\rm NN}\simeq0.0058$.
 Figure~\ref{fig:planck_nn_variation} shows the obtained $\tau$ values for each of these NN models.
-Following the conclusions of the previous sections, since the learnt $\sigma_{\rm NN}(\tau)$ is inadequate as an error prediction, we estimate the uncertainty from simulations.
-In practice, we generate a set of 10,000 \srolltwo{} simulations realized with $\tau=0.058$ and average the $\tau_{\rm NN}$ estimates over 100 networks.
-Afterwards, we compute the standard deviation over 10,000 simulations.
+Following the conclusions of the previous sections, since the learned $\sigma_{\rm NN}(\tau)$ is inadequate as an error prediction, we estimated the uncertainty from simulations.
+In practice, we generated a set of 10,000 \srolltwo{} simulations realized with $\tau=0.058$ and average the $\tau_{\rm NN}$ estimates over 100 networks.
+Afterwards, we computed the standard deviation over 10,000 simulations.
 Our final inference on \planck{} maps in this baseline case results in: